samhinshaw/stat540/homework/readme.md

 ********
-This page was last updated on  Thursday, March 10, 2016 at 02:14PM
+This page was last updated on  Wednesday, March 16, 2016 at 10:52PM